WilsonMcC/-CIS-140-Portfolio/README.md

 # Intro-Computer-Science-CIS-140

 This is my portfolio for my Intro to Computer Science assignments.
-This includes using the tool processing, a flexible software sketchbook and a language for learning how to code.
+This includes using the language processing, binary worksheets, and a scratch game final project.